QuickerStudio/Vlinder3/flow/execution_flow.md

 ## 6. Completion

-1. Once TaskExecutor determines the task is complete, it notifies KoduDev.
+1. Once TaskExecutor determines the task is complete, it notifies Vlinders.
-2. KoduDev prepares the final result.
+2. Vlinders prepares the final result.
 3. The result is presented to the user.

 ## 7. Feedback and Iteration (Optional)

 If the user provides feedback:
-1. KoduDev receives the feedback.
+1. Vlinders receives the feedback.
 2. The feedback is passed to TaskExecutor.
 3. TaskExecutor may iterate on the task, going back to step 3 (Task Processing) to make improvements.
 4. This process continues until the user is satisfied or no further improvements can be made.